Twelve Scientific Challenges for 6G: Rethinking the Foundations of Communications Theory: Signals for Integrated Sensing and Communications

 \subsection{Joint Waveform Design Challenge}

-From signal processing perspective, both communications and sensing require transmitted signals to carry the communicated information or to probe the medium.
+From a signal processing perspective, both communications and sensing require transmitted signals to carry the communicated information or to probe the medium.
 Thus, waveform design is a common processing block of both radar and communication transmitters.
 At the receiver side, the communications system needs to know the state of the channel to decode the data from the received signal, whereas the radar exploits the knowledge of the probing signal to determine the environment.
-The environment information is embedded in the channel sate information.
-The communications require the knowledge of the composite gain while for the radar getting high resolution separable parameters is necessary.
+The environment information is embedded in the channel state information.
+The communications require the knowledge of the composite gain while for the radar getting high-resolution separable parameters is necessary.
 In particular, the high-resolution delay and doppler.

-The joint design should consider different radar scenarios, each one of them bring different challenges. \paragraph{Monostatic Active Radar} The transmitter is equipped with a radar receiver to listen to the echoes of its own transmitted signal.
-The communications transmitter is used as radar illuminator, and the transmitted signal, which is known at the transmitter, is used as the probing signal for radar.
-As this scenario is deployed in full duplex, the main challenge here is to be able to cancel the self-interference from the transmitter \cite{5776640}.
+The joint design should consider both radar scenarios as illustrated in Figure~\ref{fig_sim}, each one bringing different challenges. \paragraph{Monostatic Active Radar} The transmitter is equipped with a radar receiver to listen to the echoes of its own transmitted signal.
+The communications transmitter is used as a radar illuminator, and the transmitted signal, which is known at the transmitter, is used as the probing signal for radar.
+As this scenario is deployed in a full duplex, the main challenge here is to be able to cancel the self-interference from the transmitter \cite{5776640}.
 In conventional radar systems, such interference is eliminated by using a short pulse and switching off the radar receiver while the transmitter is active.
 However, this approach is not suitable for high data rate communications.
 In high frequencies, where large antenna arrays can be deployed, isolating the transmitter and the receiver may be possible with beamforming.
 The challenge here is to design proper beams for self-interference cancellation.